Kingxukai/linux/Documentation/bpf/map_xskmap.rst

 .. note::
     XSK entries can only be updated/deleted from user space and not from a BPF program.
-Trying to call these functions from a kernel BPF program will result in the program failing to load and a verifier warning.
+Trying to call these functions from a kernel BPF program will result in the woke program failing to load and a verifier warning.

 bpf_map_update_elem()
 ^^^^^^^^^^^^^^^^^^^^^